-- Asthma symptoms can be controlled by placebo or sham treatments^{119,120} or by inappropriate use of long-acting beta2-agonist (LABA) alone,121 which leaves airway inflammation untreated. - Respiratory symptoms may be due to other conditions such as lack of fitness, or comorbidities such as inducible laryngeal obstruction.38 - Anxiety or depression may contribute to symptom reporting. - Some patients have few symptoms despite low lung function.
+- Asthma symptoms can be controlled by placebo or sham treatments112,113 or by inappropriate use of longacting beta2-agonist (LABA) alone, 114 which leaves airway inflammation untreated. - Respiratory symptoms may be due to other conditions such as lack of fitness, or comorbidities such as inducible laryngeal obstruction.38 - Anxiety or depression may contribute to symptom reporting. - Some patients have impaired perception of bronchoconstriction, with few symptoms despite low lung function.